 IEEE 802 recommends to 3GPP that simulations representing more realistic usage scenarios are completed before drawing any conclusions

-The LTE-U Forum has also issued a technical report that documents a variety of simulations.
-They generally purport to show that LTE-U is “fair”, and that LTE-U even increases the performance of coexisting 802.11 networks.
-A recent demonstration of LTE-U by Qualcomm during a Fierce Wireless presentation made the same assertions.

-These simulations have similar problems to many other simulations presented so far in 3GPP in that they address only simplistic use scenarios, whereas 802.11 systems are used in a much richer variety of use scenarios.
+IEEE 802 is concerned that many simulations presented so far in 3GPP only address simplistic use scenarios, whereas 802.11 systems are used in a much richer variety of use scenarios.
 In particular, these simulations typically:

 Consider limited traffic types

-Consider a relative low densities of devices
+Consider relatively low densities of devices

 Focus on low loads

-May compare older versions of 802.11 with non-public and as yet unspecified versions of LTE-U
+May compare older versions of 802.11 with non-public and as yet unspecified versions of LAA

-IEEE 802 recognises that 3GPP do have plans to extend their simulations over time.
+IEEE 802 recognises that 3GPP do have plans to extend their simulations over time, and have started to do so.
 However, it is worthwhile emphasising the importance of realistic simulations that represent how 802.11 systems are really used.
-Any conclusions about LTE-U/802.11 coexistence require the completion of these simulations and agreement on their validity.
+Any conclusions about LAA/802.11 coexistence require the completion of these simulations and agreement on their validity.

 Recommendation: 3GPP should ensure that realistic simulation scenarios with both uplink and downlink traffic are considered

-Recommendation: 3GPP should ensure that realistic simulation scenarios with a range of traffic types are considered
+Recommendation: 3GPP should ensure that realistic simulation scenarios with a range of traffic types are considered, particularly delay intolerant traffic, VoIP and video distribition

 Recommendation: 3GPP should ensure that realistic simulation scenarios with a range of device and load densities are considered

+IEEE 802 recognises that 3GPP responded on 11 March 2015 (in RP-150454) to a previous liaison from IEEE 802 wiith similar suggestions to the three recommendations above.
+IEEE 802 thanks 3GPP for the response and may provide a more detailed response in the future.

 Concerns have been expressed that the 802.11 system simulations are based on older implementations of 802.11.
-However, it is t is important to simulate LTE-U against simulations of the most recent implementations of 802.11.
+However, it is important to simulate LAA against simulations of the most recent implementations of 802.11.
+For example, modern 802.11 features include:

+Explicit TXBF

+Fast link adaptation

+Short guard interval

+3x3 and 4x4 APs

+80Mhz channels.

 Recommendation: 3GPP should ensure that any simulations represent the most modern 802.11 implementations

+IEEE 802 recognises that 3GPP responded on 11 March 2015 (in RP-150454) to a previous liaison from IEEE 802 wiith suggestions to use 256 QAM, LDPC and RTS/CTS.
+IEEE 802 thanks 3GPP for the response and may provide a more detailed response in the future.

-IEEE 802 recommends to 3GPP that it encourage participants to identify any reasonable scenarios in which LTE-U is not fair
+IEEE 802 recommends to 3GPP that it encourage participants to identify any reasonable scenarios in which LAA is not fair

-Most of the simulations in 3GPP and by LTE-U Forum use simulation scenarios that are believed by the authors of the simulations to represent typical operation.
+Most of the simulations in 3GPP use simulation scenarios that are believed by the authors of the simulations to represent typical operation.

 The problem with this approach is that there is a danger that the simulation scenarios will miss important use cases.
-This appears to be the case with many obvious high density, high load and uplink/down link use cases missing from the set of simulations.
+This appears to be the case with many obvious high density, high channel load and uplink/down link use cases missing from the set of simulations so far.

-On the other hand it is not possible to simulate all possible use cases and so an alternative method must be found to show that LTE-U does not “not work”.
-One method to resolve this conflict is to challenge all stakeholders to identify any reasonable use cases in which LTE-U is not fair.
+On the other hand it is not possible to simulate all possible use cases and so an alternative method should ideally be found to show that LAA does not “not work”.
+One method to resolve this conflict is to challenge all stakeholders to identify any reasonable use cases in which LAA is not “fair”.

-Recommendation: Submitters of simulation results should be encouraged by 3GPP to identify any reasonable use scenarios in which LTE-U is not “fair
+Recommendation: Submitters of simulation results should be encouraged by 3GPP to identify any reasonable use scenarios in which LAA is not “fair